Icaro Pit-Trike: Design and development

 The Pit-Trike was designed to comply with the Fédération Aéronautique Internationale microlight category and the US FAR 103 Ultralight Vehicles rules.
 It features a cable-braced hang glider-style high-wing, weight-shift controls, a single-seat open cockpit without a cockpit fairing, tricycle landing gear and a single electric motor in pusher configuration.

-The aircraft is made from bolted-together aluminum tubing, with its single or double surface wing covered in Dacron sailcloth.
+The aircraft is made from bolted-together aluminium tubing, with its single or double surface wing covered in Dacron sailcloth.
 Its wing is supported by a single tube-type kingpost and uses an "A" frame weight-shift control bar.
-Initially Simonini and Bailey gasoline engines were offered, but currently only electric motors are available.
+Initially Simonini and Bailey petrol engines were offered, but currently only electric motors are available.
 The current standard powerplant is a brushless, rotating-can 10 kW Flytec HPD 10 electric motor.
 With the standard 24 Ah lithium ion battery endurance is 20 minutes.
 With two batteries connected in parallel, providing 48 Ah, the flight endurance is 40 minutes.

 With two batteries and the single surface Icaro RX2 model 18 hang glider wing the aircraft has an empty weight of 70 kg and a gross weight of 173 kg, giving a useful load of 103 kg.

 A number of different wings can be fitted to the basic carriage, including the single surface Icaro RX2 18 or 21 or the double surface Icaro MastR large size.